JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

 local `Allow`, and none that lets it disregard a denial from the server.
 Those would move the decision to the least trustworthy participant.

+The asymmetry is not free.
+It holds only while three things are true, and each of them is something you have to keep true:

+- Every guarded call is authorized again on the server, from inputs the server resolved itself.
+A single endpoint that trusts the browser's decision, or that rebuilds the request from what the browser sent, ends the guarantee for that endpoint.
+- The client renders denials and never enforces obligations.
+Annotations like `@mask` and `@row_limit` from the [response shaping page](./annotation-response-shaping.md) are instructions for whoever builds the response, which is the server.
+A browser that masks columns it received in the clear is decorating data it already has.
+- Everything the browser evaluates is treated as public.
+The embedded PDP holds the policy store and the entity attributes it reasons over, so thresholds, tier names, contract quotas, and risk tiers are readable by anyone who opens the developer tools.
+Ship only what you are willing to show, and keep policies whose contents are themselves sensitive on the server.

 ## Which Policies Deserve It

 Not the important ones.
 The ones whose conditions rest on facts the browser cannot hold fresh, which